 - 1.1.
-The Thrudark Devizes to Westminster International Canoe Race is run by the Devizes to Westminster Organisation Ltd. The Organisation is referred to variously and interchangeably as 'DW' the 'Organisation,' the 'Organiser,' and the 'Company.'
+The Devizes to Westminster Race is run by the Devizes to Westminster Organisation Ltd. The Organisation is referred to variously and interchangeably as 'DW' the 'Organisation,' the 'Organiser,' and the 'Company.'
 The event is run entirely by volunteers. - 1.2.
 The course starts at Devizes Wharf, passing along the Kennet and Avon Canal joining the River Thames at Reading.
 Immediately after the canal joins the river there is a compulsory portage at Dreadnought Reach.
-The course continues downstream to Teddington.
-Senior Doubles crews will continue down the tidal Thames crossing the FINISH Line 50 metres beyond Westminster Bridge.
-Stage Class crews will continue down the tidal Thames to the FINISH Line ~20m above the Barn Elms Boathouse slipway near Hammersmith. - 1.3.
-Over the total course distance of 125 miles there are 77 portages.
-In 2026 the Senior Doubles crews will paddle a distance of 125 miles while the Stage Class crews will paddle 118 miles. - 1.4.
+The course continues downstream to Teddington, then down the tidal Thames reaching the finish 50 metres beyond Westminster Bridge. - 1.3.
+Over the total course distance of 125 miles there are 77 portages. - 1.4.
 Only the navigation channels of the Kennet and Avon Canal and the River Thames may be used.
 The backwater cut at Windsor passing under the dual carriageway is not regarded as a navigation channel for the purposes of these rules. - 1.5.
 All portages must take place on the tow path except where otherwise shown on the official Route Plan, Portage Diagram or as directed by a Race Official.
 No other route is permitted. - 1.6.
 All relevant bylaws from Canal and River Trust, Environment Agency and Port of London Authority (PLA) must be adhered to.
-PLA bylaws require craft to keep to the correct side of the river, so do not cut corners or paddle against the left-hand bank on the Tideway.
-See 5 page 20 "Paddling on the Tideway".
+PLA bylaws require boats to keep to the correct side of the river, so do not cut corners or paddle against the left-hand bank on the Tideway.
+See 5 page 20 "Paddling on the Tideway"